 What explains this failed initial reaction?

 China’s decentralization of decision-making is based on a punishment-reward system that incentivizes local officials to compete in achieving the best policy results.
-While this system has allowed for China’s effective and unprecedented growth, it has also led to the mismanagement of other crises, like the one we are living today.
+While this system has allowed for China’s effective and unprecedented growth, it has also led to the mismanagement of other crises, like the one we are living today, with the coronavirus.
 Officials don’t want to be punished, as it would affect their personal career, but also they want to outdo the other localities in order to achieve economic rewards.

 Although Xianwang’s mismanagement was not deliberately aiming at worsening the crisis (an assumption that easily arises in panic situations), the fact that no official warning to the Party was given in time shows irresponsibility on his behalf.
 The international hysteria that such an announcement would create didn’t make it any easier for Xianwang and other officials, as economic repercussions could have arisen as a result (which they actually did, once the world found out).